Published in

 5. Girl With a Pearl Earring.

-Though Johannes’s subject is simple but the way he used to convey emotions through his artworks is complex and exciting.
+Though Johannes’s subjects are simple, the way he used to convey emotions through his artworks is complex and exciting.
 This girl’s face, with her head covered by a piece of cloth, wears a pearl earring.
-Her innocent and wide eyes, cherry red lips, and a slight shadow on her left cheek are mesmerizing.
+Her innocent and wide eyes, cherry-red lips, and a slight shadow on her left cheek are mesmerizing.
 The rich pigments of the color blue make it further engrossing.

-The painting by Jan Vermeer may convey a story of a lady who is going to marry wearing that expensive pearl.
+The painting by Johannes Vermeer may convey the story of a lady who is going to marry wearing that expensive pearl.
 Her expressions tell us that she is confused and nervous about the newer part of her life.
-The painting displays the usage of simple colors that draws simplicity and a realistic experience to our vision.
+The painting displays the usage of simple colors that draw simplicity and a realistic experience to our vision.

 Girl with a Pearl Earring by Jan Vermeer